TomerTTB/Atera/README.md

 ```

 Other running options:
-Run all tests using all browsers (Controlled under playwright.config)
+Run all tests using all browsers (Controlled from playwright.config)

 ```bash
 npx playwright test tests